Collaborating on Data Science Projects

 Effective work distribution

-In data science projects, resist the urge to play agile theater - don't waste time categorizing work into T-shirt sizes and story points.
+Once everyone agrees the work is exploratory, the next question is how you divide it without forcing sprint-shaped fiction onto scientific work.
+Resist the urge to play agile theater - don't waste time categorizing work into T-shirt sizes and story points.
 These artificial sizing exercises might work for software engineering, but they break down completely for scientific exploration.
 Instead, organize work around coherent work streams with moderate complexity and scope.
 This approach aligns better with how data scientists naturally work:

 This doesn't mean avoiding structure entirely - use version control (git) and maintain regular communication.
 Just don't fall into the trap of fake agile practices that prioritize the appearance of progress over actual scientific investigation.